BrianLondon/fixcol/README.md

 A library for reading fixed width / column delimited data files.

+## Strict Mode

+We'll start by enabling it only on the field level and then allowing cascades as a future enhancement.
+There's currently no parsing of attributes on the `struct` level, so that also provides an impediment to the cascade behavior.

+What strict should enable
+ - require last field of line to be full length when reading
+ - require written `Full` columns to be the correct length
+ - require unread columns to contain only whitespace
+ - require no whitespace in numeric columns
+ - left aligned fields cannot start with white space
+ - right aligned fields cannot end with white space

 ## Wishlist of new features

  - Fixed column offsets